h2oai/h2ogpt/docs/README_DOCKER.md

         --max-batch-total-tokens 2048 \
         --max-stop-sequences 6 &>> logs.infserver.txt
 ```

-then wait till it comes up (e.g. check docker logs for detatched container hash in logs.infserver.txt), about 30 seconds for 7B LLaMa2 on 1 GPU.
+Then wait till it comes up (e.g. check docker logs for detached container hash in logs.infserver.txt), about 30 seconds for 7B LLaMa2 on 1 GPU.
 Then for h2oGPT, just run one of the commands like the above, but add e.g. `--inference_server=192.168.0.1:6112` to the docker command line.
 E.g. using same export's as above, run:
 ```bash
 export GRADIO_SERVER_PORT=7860
 export CUDA_VISIBLE_DEVICES=0